The neutered role of today’s bank manager: a painting by numbers

 Your application reaching the right people is critical for success

 The success of your application will depend upon how it’s packaged when it arrives with the underwriters.
-Or, for want of a better term, ensuring that the decision makers only see what they need.
+Or, for want of a better term, ensuring that the decision-makers only see what they need.

 …if only I’d got some left to spoil!

 Come, talk to us.
-Whatever your needs as a freelancer, we can help.
+Whatever your mortgage needs as a freelancer, we can help.
 And I promise not to ruffle your feathers.
 Deal?
 Deal!

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.